Bunjin/eth-layer2App-tracker/examples/paymentChannel/readme.md

 Actions:
 -Deposit into layer2 (on chain)
--If on chain deposit: Send payment/gift to any given address (offchain) -If off chain allowance (after receiving a payment): Transfer -Close deposit channel (for withdraw)
+-If on chain deposit: Send payment/gift to any given address (offchain) -Close deposit channel (for withdraw)
 -Withdraw your balance:
   -off chain allowance (gifts received)